 Contrary to popular belief, falling cats do not always land on their feet.
 In fact, every day cats sustain serious injuries from falling out of open windows, off balconies, and from rooftops.
 Cats do not fear heights and will often leap after a bird or a butterfly only to find themselves falling through the air.
 The trauma sustained from a fall of over two stories (24 to 30 feet) is known as high-rise syndrome.
-The cat determines which way is up and rotates the head until it is right side up.

 If a cat falls a short distance, he can usually right himself and land on his feet.
 If he falls more than one or two floors, however, he may sustain injury.
 Although he can right himself, his legs and feet cannot absorb the shock.